Dobby85/hearthjs/docs/addons/README.md

 ## Addons

-An addon is a key you can in your schemas to check things or execute actions.
+An addon is a key you can insert in your schemas to check things or execute actions.

 ### Build an addon